mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 With `crt_sub` we then build graphs for the two servers that mask `x` and `y` using `a` and `b` respectively.
 TensorFlow will again take care of inserting networking code that sends the value of e.g. `a0` to `SERVER_0` during execution.

-In the third step we then reconstruct `alpha` and `beta` on each server, and compute the recombination step to get the dot product.
+In the third step we reconstruct `alpha` and `beta` on each server, and compute the recombination step to get the dot product.
 Note that we have to define `alpha` and `beta` twice, one for each server, since although they contain the same value, if we had instead define them only on one server but used them on both, then we would implicitly have inserted additional networking operations and hence slowed down the computation.

 ![](/assets/tensorspdz/dot.png)